Elegant Design with Unparalleled Efficiency and Reliable Performance

 This number is used for defining the spray from nozzles that are used for evaporation type processes because evaporation time for a given droplet is a strong function of the ratio of volume to surface area.
 When short dwell times are available (in a turbine power generation inlet duct, for example) this is a very useful design parameter.

 Issues and Conclusions

-These two statistical measurements of droplet diameter are of primary significance for gas turbine inlet-air cooling.
-As well as the location of the measurement in the spray plume and other measurement conditions such as airflow velocity.
+These two statistical measurements of droplet diameter (DV90 & SMD), as well as the location of the measurement in the spray plume and other measurement conditions such as airflow velocity are of primary significance for gas turbine inlet-air cooling.

 Armed with the above numbers, and assuming they represent the characteristics of the entire water mass flow of the fog nozzles being compared, not just a center section, a buyer can make an informed comparison of different fogging systems.

 Laser Particle Analyzers and Measuring Droplets of Impaction Pin Nozzles